bitshifter/bitshifter.github.io/_posts/2018-06-20-the-last-10-percent.md

 }
 ```

-Looking again at the assembly listing on [godbolt](https://godbolt.org/g/h4WyUG) you can see a call to `std::stdsimd::arch::detect::os::check_for` which depending on the result jumps to the AVX2 implementation or passes through to the inlined SSE2 implementation (again, because SSE2 is always available on x86-64).
+Looking again at the assembly listing on [Compiler Explorer](https://godbolt.org/g/h4WyUG) you can see a call to `std::stdsimd::arch::detect::os::check_for` which depending on the result jumps to the AVX2 implementation or passes through to the inlined SSE2 implementation (again, because SSE2 is always available on x86-64).

 I do not know what the Rust calling convention is but there seems to be a lot of saving and restoring registers to and from the stack around the call to `check_for`.